gofynd/fdk-client-python/documentation/platform/COMMUNICATION.md

 Email templates are predefined formats linked to various events for delivering messages to users.
-Use this API to delete an email template by id.
+Remove a specific email communication template by its ID.

 *Returned Response:*